 Email the ICT Baseline Working Group at email@example.com with questions.

-The DHS Interagency Trusted Tester Program (ITTP) offers training and a formal certification process for accessibility testing using the DHS Trusted Tester Process.
-Agencies that adopt the trusted tester baseline and test process only accept trusted test results from individuals who have been certified.
+The DHS Trusted Tester Process is a manual test approach that aligns with the ICT Testing Baseline, and provides repeatable and reliable conformance test results.
+DHS offers training and formal accessibility testing certification for using the DHS Trusted Tester Process.
+Agencies that adopt the Trusted Tester Process only accept test results from individuals who have been certified as Trusted Testers.

 The resources on this page were created through interagency collaborative efforts sponsored under the Accessibility Community of Practice (ACoP), a committee under the Federal Chief Information Officers (CIO) Council and the Federal Chief Acquisition Officer (CAO) Council.
 These resources are endorsed by the ACoP for use across the US Government for validating conformance to the Revised 508 Standards.